zz-haooo/LLMs-Preference-Optimization/README.md

 # Preference-Optimization-in-LLMs

-A collection of survey papers and resources related to Large Language Models (LLMs).
+A collection of Preference-Optimization methods in LLMs.

 ## Table of Contents
 - [LLM Survey Summary](#llm-survey-summary)